 The movement of nurses from the Global South to North is fraught with issues concerning the ethical viability of recruiting nurses from nations already struggling to meet the healthcare demands of their own populations.
 Various national and international bodies, including the NHS, Commonwealth, and the International Council of Nurses have introduced ethical guidelines for nurse recruitment within the last 15 years (Connell and Walton-Roberts 2016; Kingma 2006).
 Such guidelines state nurses may only be actively recruited from states with an oversupply of nurses.
-However, as Kingma (2006) has highlighted, there is a difference between the ‘demand’ for nurses and the ‘needs’ of healthcare systems, which these guidelines tend to obscure.
+However, as Kingma (2006) highlights, there is a difference between the ‘demand’ for nurses and the ‘needs’ of healthcare systems, which these guidelines tend to obscure.
 Demand is the number of nursing positions that can be filled at any given time and is therefore dependent on the availability of capital to pay for labour.
 Need is the number of nursing positions that should be filled in order to meet the healthcare goals of the population.
 When we hear of a surplus of nurses, more often than not this equates to a large number of un- or under-employed nurses, and a shortage of economic capital to employ more nurses.
 It does not necessarily reflect a surplus of nursing care relative to the needs of the population.
 This is the case in the Philippines where many thousands of nurses are unemployed or have left the profession for other opportunities, and in Kerala, India, where cyclical under and unemployment, low pay, especially in the private sector, and workplace safety and status concerns are evident (Nair 2012).
 The employment of nurses is deeply embedded in the nature of state investment in healthcare, and state decisions about that investment structures the experiences of nurse migrants at both ends of the international migration spectrum.
 Some recognition of the structural nature of international health worker deployment means that states must see it as their responsibility to plan for shortages and the adequate staffing of their health systems.

-In conclusion, nurses are vulnerable before migration, whether through ‘volunteering’ or paid training in the Philippines, or though bonded service in India.
+Nurses are vulnerable before migration, whether through ‘volunteering’ or paid training in the Philippines, or though bonded service in India.
 They are also vulnerable in destination countries where they may be assigned unfavorable shift patterns working nights and weekends, and experience deskilling and racial discrimination from employers, colleagues, and patients (O’Brien 2007).
 For example, migrant nurses in the west and the Middle East, particularly those who are visibly ‘othered’ from local populations due to racial and ethnic differences, are generally positioned as practical or lower qualified nurses and expected to occupy less well paid nursing and care roles regardless of previous experience and qualifications.
 This global devaluation process is the outcome of a complex intersection of source, transit and destination market and state systems, and not something that can be managed through sending country policy agendas alone.

 Achieving the SDGs